apollographql/apollo-tooling/packages/apollo-cli/README.md

 ...

 module.exports = {
-  ...
-  apollo: {
   schemas: {
     myPrimaryBackend: {
       schema: "downloadedSchema.json", // if not defined the an introspection query will be run
       endpoint: "http://example.com/graphql", // if not defined the schema will be downloaded from Apollo Engine
       engineKey: "my-engine-key" // use this key when connecting to Apollo Engine }
   },
   queries: [
     {
       schema: "myPrimaryBackend", // reference the previously defined schema
       includes: [ "**/*.tsx" ], // load queries from .tsx files
       excludes: [ "node_modules/**" ] // don't include any matching files from node_modules
     }
   ]
-  }
 }
 ```